autodistill/autodistill-gpt-4v/README.md

 This repository contains the code supporting the GPT-4V base model for use with [Autodistill](https://github.com/autodistill/autodistill).

 [GPT-4V](https://openai.com/research/gpt-4v-system-card), developed by OpenAI, is a multi-modal language model.
 With GPT-4V, you can ask questions about images in natural language.
-The `autodistill-gpt4v` module enables you to classify images and detect objects in images using GPT-4V.
+The `autodistill-gpt4v` module enables you to classify images using GPT-4V.

 This model uses the [gpt-4-vision-preview API](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) announced by OpenAI on November 6th, 2023.